glueckpress/avada-kedavra/README.md

 ## Installation

-If you don't know how to install a plugin for WordPress, [here's how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
+If you don’t know how to install a plugin for WordPress, [here’s how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 ## Frequently Asked Questions